Last Updated on November 1, 2024 by Martina McKeough

 Are Duck Boots Waterproof?

-Whilst many people might assume that they are waterproof boots this is not actually the case and a better term to use might be water-resistant.
+Whilst many people might assume that they are waterproof boots this is not actually the case for all of the styles available.
+You will find that some are only water-resistant.

-If you think about it the rubber foot of these shoes is going to be fully waterproof.
-The rubber bottoms will act like wellingtons and keep out water in wet conditions and snow.
+In general, the rubber bottoms of the boots should be fully waterproof.
+The boots act a bit like wellingtons and keep out water in wet conditions as well as in the snow.
 However, the weakness comes in the upper part of the boot which is not fully waterproof because it is usually made from leather.

 Leather is a natural material that can be good for keeping your feet dry and warm provided you aren’t standing in a wet environment for a significant amount of time.
 If you are standing in water or snow for a significant amount of time water can start to seep through your shoes causing wet feet.